8-200 Juvenile Arrest Policies

 - The child is believed to be in imminent danger of serious bodily harm or death.

 - There is information available to disseminate to the general public, which could assist with the safe recovery of the victim and/or the apprehension of the suspect.

-To activate the Amber Alert, contact the BCA Communications Center and request an Amber Alert Broadcast.
+To activate the Amber Alert, a Supervisor shall contact the BCA Communications Center and request an Amber Alert Broadcast.

 Provide the following information to the BCA:

 - When/where the child was abducted

 - Last known direction of travel

 - If there is reason to believe the suspect has a relationship to the victim

 - Number to contact for general information/questions

 The BCA has sole discretion to issue Amber Alerts.